Development

 Typed Settings uses ruff and mypy for linting.
 You can run these tools directly but it’s easier to use nox:

-(typed-settings)$ nox -e lint mypy
+(.venv)$ nox -e lint mypy

 Ruff is also used for code formatting and auto-fixing linting issues.
 You should use nox to run it:

-(typed-settings)$ nox -e fix
+(.venv)$ nox -e fix

 Pre-commit also runs all linters and formatters with all changed files every time you want to commit something.